Sustainability

 Enhancing Safety and Health Activities

 NGK views the enhancement of safety and health activities as one of its top priorities.
-In addition to rigorous operation of our occupational safety and health management system, we developed our second three-year action plan built around the key themes of risk management and enhanced governance.
-As key initiatives, we are promoting efforts to prevent and minimize incidents that could lead to serious injury or accidents, such as getting caught in rotating equipment, electric shock, and explosions.
-In addition to comprehensive risk assessments covering existing facilities and operations, when introducing new facilities or operations or modifying operations, we conduct a thorough risk assessment in advance to eliminate risks or reduce them to an acceptable level.
+In addition to rigorous operation of our occupational safety and health management system, we developed our third three-year action plan to start from FY2023.
+It is built around the key themes of compliance, governance, and risk reduction.
+We are promoting safety and health activities with our action policies defined as ensuring thorough legal compliance, further enhancing our Group governance structure, and preventing serious accidents and disasters.
+Concerning preventing serious accidents and disasters, in addition to comprehensive risk assessments covering existing facilities and operations, when introducing new facilities or operations or modifying operations, we conduct a thorough risk assessment in advance to eliminate risks or reduce them to an acceptable level.
 All of NGK’s business locations and plants as well as manufacturing Group companies in Japan and overseas have obtained ISO 45001 certification.

 Medium-Term Action Plan Fiscal year implementation items Key Activities